ellemouton/website/content/drafts/taproot-prelims.md

 such as the details of the script encodings and also how the scripts are hashed in the Merkle tree so checkout the relevant BIPs if you are interested.

-Alrighty - our fancy taproot output has been setup!
+Alrighty - our fancy Taproot output has been setup!
 But now… how do we spend it?
 There are two ways of spending this transaction: the first is via the internal key, `P`.
 We call this a _key path spend_.
 The other way is via one of the scripts in the tree.
 This type of spend is called a _script path spend_.